 Travelling with cystitis

 - Pack a sufficient supply of any medications or supplements you are using.
 If you are self-instilling Gepan, don’t forget to pack a couple of syringes, catheters, lubricant and anything else you may need.
-Many patients experience symptom flare up on vacation due to changes in routine and nutrition; being prepared will prevent cysitis from ruining your holiday.
-You could also have a Gepan instillation just before the trip, to reduce the possibility of symptoms recurring during the
+Many patients experience symptom flare up on vacation due to changes in routine and nutrition.
+Being prepared will prevent cystitis from ruining your holiday.
+You could also have a Gepan instilled just before the trip, to reduce the possibility of symptoms recurring whilst you are away.

 - Having said that, try to follow your routine and diet as much as possible, even when on holiday.

-- Minimiserisk of infection when on vacation (especially infection of the urinary tract).
+- Minimise the risk of infection when on vacation (especially infection of the urinary tract).
 Swimming pools and public restrooms, for example, are a common source of infection.
 When using a public toilet, do carry your own toilet paper or wipes, and toilet seat protectors.

-Nutritionists generally recommend a balanced and healthy diet, in addition to taking smaller meals several times a day.
+Nutritionists generally recommend a balanced and healthy diet, divided into several smaller meals throughout the day.